fantana21/SoftwareDevelopment/GeneralGuidelines.md

 If you choose good names, documentation can seem redundant and repetitive.
 If that is the case – great – do not write that documentation (unless of course your project requires you to write it anyway).
 Some (presumably) smart guy once said:

 > Bad code is easy to document.
-> Good code ist hard to document.
+> Good code is hard to document.

 So write good code, and stop wasting everyone's time with redundant documentation.